Authentic Holland

 Skill Level — Easy

 This is an easy guided or semi-guided bike and boat tour on flat terrain along the network of cycling routes (fietsroutenetwerken) that makes Holland a cycling paradise!
 This cycling infrastructure consists of 30,000 km of cycle routes, cycle bridges, cycle tunnels, cycle ferries, and special signposting.
 Always keep in mind that you are sharing the road, either with other cyclists or at times with motor vehicles.
-A good command of your bicycle is required including good balance and ability to stop and start in a group.
+A good command of your bicycle is required including good balance and the ability to stop and start in a group.

 Airport Info